Funding Opportunity: Julia Taft Refugee Fund for FY 2022

 Give a brief description of the primary problem that your application wishes to address.

 The objectives should correspond directly to the problem stated in your Problem Statement and should be concise.
-Objectives should be specific, measurable, appropriate, realistic and time-bound.
+Objectives should be specific, measurable, achievable, realistic and time-bound.

 Provide a broad statement of your approach to solving the problem.